hcs0/hannahsuarez.github.io/about.md

 On a personal note, I enjoy traveling and living outside of my home country of Australia.
 I am currently living and traveling in and around Europe.
-I am based in Berlin, Germany but have previously lived in Dublin, Toronto, London, and Brisbane.
+I am based in France (soon!) but have previously lived in Berlin, Dublin, Toronto, London, and Brisbane.

 ---------